baspalinckx/Security2Opdracht3Node/README.md

 # Lap Record Angular Back-end

 To learn more about MEAN stack development all students had to build a NodeJS RESTfull API coupled to a Mongo and Neo4j database.
-I decided to build a web app for car enthusiast to share their fastest lap times for other to see.
+I decided to build a web app for car enthusiast to share their fastest lap times for others to see.

 ## I learned